Roxana High School: 1802-1989

 Throughout the 1960s and 1970s, the district included four elementary schools: Central, Rosewood Heights, Burbank and South Roxana.
 Roxana Junior High School was built adjacent to the high school; today, they are one contiguous building.
 Central, Rosewood, South Roxana, and the Junior High buildings were all constructed simultaneously with the 1954 erection of the large gymnasium at the high school.

 Brushey Grove School was sold at public auction in 1971.
-A US Bank now stands on the spot previously occupied by Brushey Grove School, and a commemorative marker can be found in its parking lot noting the existence of the old school.
+A US Bank now stands on the spot previously occupied by Brushey Grove School, and a commemorative marker in its parking lot notes the existence of the old school.

 Roxana School was located on Old Edwardsville Road in Roxana, between Walnut and Tydeman, facing the Standard Oil Refinery fence.
-After its demolition, the land was sold to a trucking company, and it has been used for that purpose since at least 1970.
+After its demolition before 1970 the land was sold to a trucking company.

 Edison School was located at the northwest corner of Tydeman and Central Avenue in Roxana, directly across the street from the First Baptist Church of Roxana.
 After Edison's demolition in the late 1960s, Roxana Public Library was built on the site in 1970.

 Burbank added an addition in 1966.
 However, as enrollment began to decline with the passage of the post-war baby boom, schools began closing.
-Burbank, the oldest of the four, closed in 1983 and was sold to a local chiropractor.
+Burbank, the oldest of the four, closed in 1983 and was sold.
 The building was given to the city and razed in 2009.

 Rosewood Heights School followed in 1989, and the building has since been razed.
 Following the closure of these two schools, sixth graders were moved to the junior high building, and the remaining two grade schools (Central School and South Roxana School) now service grades Pre-K through 5.

-2011-present
+Since 2011

-RHS has grown considerably from its beginnings; the school now contains over twenty-five full classrooms, two gyms, an auditorium, a cafeteria, a weight room, a baseball field, a football field, an All-weather running track, six tennis courts, a full bus garage, three on campus parking lots, and entire buildings dedicated to science, family and consumer sciences, technology, and automotive education.
-A junior high school and the school district's administrative offices also adjoin the high school building.
-In 2011 construction finished on the new larger cafeteria, track, and parking lot.
-The cafeteria is a completely new building built near the bus garage on campus (it has since retired the former cafeteria.)
-The new track was built in place of the former cinder track RHS offered.
-The new parking lot was created behind the football field's home-team bleachers, adding about 70 new parking spaces free of charge for students.
+RHS has grown considerably from its beginnings, to comprise over twenty-five full classrooms, two gyms, an auditorium, a cafeteria, a weight room, a baseball field, a football field, an All-weather running track, six tennis courts, a full bus garage, three on-campus parking lots, and entire buildings dedicated to science, family and consumer sciences, technology, and automotive education.
+A junior high school and the school district's administrative offices adjoin the high school building.
+In 2011 construction finished on a new, larger cafeteria, track, and parking lot.
+The cafeteria is a completely new building built near the bus garage on campus.
+The track was built in place of the former cinder track.
+The parking lot was created behind the football field's home-team bleachers, adding about 70 new parking spaces for students.

-On April 1, 2014, the school went into a major lockdown.
-A student had sent a fake text saying that shots had been fired.
-This later turned out to be a false statement.
+On April 1, 2014, the school went into a major lockdown after a student sent an untrue text saying that shots had been fired.